xzoert/graphene/README.md

      # AUTO-GENERATED
      Bookshop{} @books

 As you can notice, Graphene thinks the title and author are required fields.
 This is because every time we created a *Book* in our example these two properties have been passed as initialization arguments.
 Is it right or is he not?
-Up to you to decide... or leave it as it is and if you happen to create a Book without any of these arguments, graphene will relax the constraint unless you freeze.
+Up to you to decide... or leave it as it is and, if you happen to create a Book without any of these arguments, Graphene will relax the constraint unless you freeze.

 This is an example of a quite refined definition file you will find in the *UserManager* example in the graphene examples directory.